facebookresearch/ParlAI/example_parlai_internal/README.md

 ## Some features

+We also provide a number of shortcuts which mirror the public repo.

-Now you can do `from parlai_internal.X.Y import Z` to use your custom modules.
+You can do `from parlai_internal.X.Y import Z` to use your custom modules.

 Additionally, you can invoke your internal model agents from command line with `-m internal:model`.
 Providing this argument will cause the parser to look for `parlai_internal.agents.model.model.ModelAgent`.